UMCarpentries/intro-curriculum-r/CODE_OF_CONDUCT.md

 title: "Contributor Code of Conduct"
 ---
-As contributors and maintainers of this project, we pledge to follow the [Carpentry Code of Conduct][coc].
+As contributors and maintainers of this project, we pledge to follow the [The Carpentries Code of Conduct][coc].

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by following our [reporting guidelines][coc-reporting].
+If this lesson is being taught as a registered Carpentries workshop, instances of abusive, harassing, or otherwise unacceptable behavior may be reported by following their [reporting guidelines][coc-reporting].

 [coc]: https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html
 [coc-reporting]: https://docs.carpentries.org/topic_folders/policies/incident-reporting.html